SMC242/uni-notes/cs/Multithreading.md

 - `wait` decrements the counter, blocks if `0`
 - `signal` increments the counter and wakes up waiting threads

-## Barriers
-- A point in the code where a thread will block until all threads have reached it
-- Used to implement checkpoints (for resumability --> fault tolerance)
-- Under the hood, just a [[#Semaphores|semaphore]] where `wait` increments a counter
 ## Futures
  - A higher-level construct where you can pass around uncomputed values
  - Calling `get()` will block until the value is computed